PatoFlamejanteTV/GitHub-nonlink-on-link-area/README.md

 We all know what HTML is, so i will not explain.

-Github uses a BUNCH of HTML features to make the website working, like, defining that the `password` on the login page will not display the current password typed, etc.
+Github uses a BIG AMOUNT of HTML features to make the website working, eg.: defining that  `password` on the login page will not display the current password typed, etc.

-And the link feature also uses one of these fearues, in case `type="url"`.
+And the link feature also uses one of these features, in this case, `type="url"`.

 But **What if i change it?**

 ### Stage 1.1: Values

-Right-clicking the `textbox` area, i get this:
+Right-clicking the `textbox` area, i got this:
 ![image](https://github.com/user-attachments/assets/ea759eae-31f9-4e18-acc7-64b6082999eb)

 ``` html
 <input type="url" id="repo_homepage" class="color-bg-default form-control input-contrast width-full" name="repo_homepage" value="" placeholder="Enter a valid URL">
 ```

 You noticed the `input type="url"`, right?
-But, **what would happen if i DELETE this value?**
+But, **what would happen if I DELETE this value?**
 ![image](https://github.com/user-attachments/assets/b9fac749-e169-43ae-b63e-9afc14d129c5)

 Nothing change, right?

 Well, lets test it...